grahamwwilson/SignificanceCalculations/README.md

 # SignificanceCalculations
-Code related to signficance calculations
+Code related to significance calculations
+See HOWTO.txt for more details